 - Ease of use – if you’re a total technophobe, make sure your builder is beginner friendly!
 Our reviews always explore ease of use, and you can sign up for a free trial to test it for yourself, too.

 - Tools – take a good hard look at the tools and features, and whether they match your business’s needs.
 Blogging functions?
 Built-in analytics?
 Real-time shipping quotes?
 Equip your store with everything it needs to succeed.

 - Design – you need your store to look as good as the products it’s selling.
 How many templates are there to choose from?
 How much can you change the design?
 Don’t leave design as an afterthought – make it count!

-On the whole, prices start at around $20 per month, and can reach up to $300 per month for much larger businesses.
+When you do need to upgrade, prices start at around $20 per month, and can reach up to $300 per month for much larger businesses.
 To give you an idea of costs, here are the prices for our top ecommerce builders:

-- Wix eCommerce: $20 to $35 per month (billed yearly)
+- Shopify: $29 to $299 per month (billed yearly)

 - BigCommerce: $29.95 to $224.95 per month (billed yearly)